 Enter mason jar salads.
-A few years ago, I started preparing mason jar salads and snacks on Sunday for the week.
-This was a game changer.
+A few years ago, I started doing meal prep for weight loss by making mason jar salads and snacks on Sunday for the week.
+This was a game-changer.
 I ate healthier, felt less stressed, and lost weight because I had healthy food prepared ahead of time I could easily grab it on my way to work.
 I knew if I didn’t plan anything else for the week I needed to at least take time to make my mason jar salads.

 If meal prep has you overwhelmed then just start with a food struggle.
-I guarantee after you experience the relief and benefits from resolving a food struggle you will become a food prep believer.
+I guarantee after you experience the relief and benefits from resolving it you will become a food prep believer.

 #4 Portion out “hand grab” foods.

 One of my biggest calorie busters is reaching into a cracker box or nut bag and grabbing WAY MORE than one portion.
-I can’t even tell you the amount of calories I would eat by doing this.
+I can’t even tell you the number of calories I would eat by doing this.
 And why’s that?
-Because, I had no clue.
+Because I had no clue.
 Trust me, in the weight loss journey, ignorance is not bliss and denial will keep you exactly where you’re at. #truth

 The best (and only) way for me to enjoy things like crackers, nuts, chips, and anything that comes in a bag or box is to portion it out ahead of time.
-Someday I might be able to eyeball food but probably not.
+Someday I might be able to eyeball food, but probably not.
 I don’t think the problem is with my eyeballs.
-It more my willpower.
-Just sayin.
-If you ever feel the need to see a grown woman lose control over Cheez its then go ahead and put a family size box in front of me.
+It’s more my willpower.
+If you ever feel the need to see a grown woman lose control over Cheez-Its then go ahead and put a family size box in front of me.
 It ain’t pretty.

 #5 Stock Your Refrigerator or Freezer with Healthy Basics

-Personally, I enjoy have basics in my refrigerator.
+Personally, I enjoy having basics in my refrigerator every time I meal prep for weight loss.
 It helps with a busy schedule and also on nights everyone wants something different.